ElenaML81/TalentSquad_DataScienceI/README.md

 # TalentSquad_DataScienceI
 Predictive model on the status of SpaceX rockets 🚀

-# Rocket Eruption Prediction Model
+# SpaceX Rocket Eruption Prediction Model

 The objective of this project is to develop a predictive model that is able to determine the type of eruption that a SpaceX Rocket will have based on the vibrations measured by different sensors.